just1ngray/jgit/README.md

     5. Clean up old worktrees whose branch no longer exists on remote (like after you've merged a PR and deleted the remote branch)
         $ jgit clean
+    6. See all your local jgit repos
+        $ jgit tree

 Tip: